Artist in Residence

 Up to two artists are invited to live in a three-bedroom house in Ingonish for a six-week Residency during the Fall season.
 Projects must include a plan for engagement with the local community.
 Open to individuals or collaborative pairs.

-Fourteen artists live and share ideas for two weeks in oTENTiks at the Chéticamp Campground, nestled in the serene Chéticamp River valley between the river and mountains.
+Fourteen artists live and share ideas for four days in oTENTiks at the Chéticamp Campground, nestled in the serene Chéticamp River valley between the river and mountains.
 Returning home, they are tasked with creating work for a group exhibition to be held at the Centre, with the potential to tour.

 Did you know?
 If you are in view of Cheticamp Island at the right time of day, you can catch a glimpse of the cows taking their daily dip on the beach before they head home for the evening.